Jbleezy/BO2-Reimagined/README.md

 * Meleeing enemy players that are reviving pushes 50% less
 * Meleeing enemy players that are already stunned will still push them
 * Ballistic knife projectile pushes enemy players
-* Placeable mines are no longer triggered by enemy players
+* Placeable mines are no longer activated by enemy players
 * Stun fx is linked to the player
 * Stun fx shows in the correct position for explosive damage and projectile impact damage
 * Stunning enemy players steals 100 points from them